fieryhenry/tbcml/README.md

 - Animation Viewer / Loader
 - BCU Pack Imports
 - Repacking and signing of modified apks
+- Randomization of encryption keys so that your pack files cannot be easily decrypted by other people

 Note that the scripting functionality is very limited, especially in later game versions.
 Once I finish the [game